PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ### Why is my Flow stuck in a Scheduled state?

-When Flows are stuck in a Scheduled state, it’s usually due to a label mismatch between the Flow and agent.
-[Labels](orchestration/agents/overview.html#labels) are the mechanism that dictates which Flows an agent can pick up.
-If there is no agent that can pick up a Flow, the flow remains stuck in a Scheduled state.
+When flows are stuck in a Scheduled state, it’s usually due to a label mismatch between the flow and agent.
+[Labels](/orchestration/agents/overview.html#labels) are the mechanism that dictates which flows an agent can pick up.
+If there is no agent that can pick up a flow, the flow remains stuck in a Scheduled state.

 Tips for debugging: